abeldekat/lazyflex.nvim/README.md

     },
   },

-  -- user collection:
+  -- user collection
   user = {
-    -- lazyflex will first try to require the default "mod" property -- The module is -optional- in the user's configuration, -- and should implement "lazyflex.collections.stub"
+    -- lazyflex.collections.stub is used by default as a pass-through

+    -- 1. optional: functions overriding lazyflex.collections.stub
+    get_preset_keywords = nil,
+    change_settings = nil,

+    -- 2. optional: a user module, "required" automatically -- the module should contain an implementation of lazyflex.collections.stub -- use lazyflex.collections.lazyvim as an example
     mod = "config.lazyflex",

-    fallback = "lazyflex.collections.stub", -- do not modify
-    -- without user.mod, any user.presets specified will have no effect: presets = {}, -- example when implemented: { "test" }
+    presets = {}, -- example, when implemented: { "editor" }

-    -- it's possible to implement custom loading of user settings in user.mod -- by default, load user's settings:
-    config = {
+    settings = { -- passed into function change_settings:
       enabled = true, -- quick switch.
-Disables the three options below: options = true, -- use config.options
+Disables the three options below: options = true,
-      autocmds = true, -- use config.autocmds
+      autocmds = true,
-      keymaps = true, -- use config.keymaps
+      keymaps = true,
     },
   },